 Not a great way to treat the content that demands blood, sweat, and tears to create, is it?

-I believe that resource centers will prolong a piece of content’s lifespan, thanks to the fact that content marketers are now taking a much smarter approach to this forgotten stepchild of the content marketing world.
+I believe that resource centers that serve as a content marketing hub will prolong a piece of content’s lifespan, thanks to the fact that content marketers are now taking a much smarter approach to this forgotten stepchild of the content marketing world.

 Would it surprise you to learn that 87% of the terms that sales and marketing teams use to describe each other are negative?
 Didn’t think so.